Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Determining and

-Next we discuss the choice of $L$.
-In the sufficient dimension reduction literature, multiple methods have been proposed to determine the dimension of the central subspace, including the sequential tests (Li 1991, Li and Wang 2007), the permutation test (Cook and Weisberg 1991), the bootstrap procedure \citep{ye2003using}, the cross-validation method \citep{xia-etal-2002,wang2008sliced}, the BIC type procedure (Zhu, Miao and Peng 2006), and the ladle estimator \citep{luo2016ladle}.
-Among them, the BIC type procedure can be easily implemented in conjunction with the inverse regression methods, and reaches the desired consistency in high-dimensional cases.
-For a $K$-dimensional positive semi-definite matrix parameter $\bM$ of rank $L$ and its sample estimator $\widehat \bM$, let $\{\lambda_1,\ldots, \lambda_K\}$ and $\{\widehat \lambda_1,\ldots, \widehat \lambda_K\}$ be their eigenvalues in the descending order, respectively.
-We set a censoring constant $c \in (0, 1)$ that is invariant of $K$, and define the objective function $G: \{1,\ldots, K_c\} \rightarrow \mathbb{R}$ to be
+To estimate the dimension $L$ of the central subspace $\cstrue$, multiple methods have been proposed, including the sequential tests \citep{li-1991,li-wang-2007}, the bootstrap procedure \citep{ye2003using}, the cross-validation method \citep{xia-etal-2002,wang2008sliced}, the BIC-type procedure \citep{zhu-etal-2006}, and the ladle estimator \citep{luo2016ladle}, among which we adopt the BIC-type procedure and extend it to the high-dimensional case.
+For {a positive semi-definite matrix parameter $M$ who columns span $\cstrue$} and its sample estimator $\widehat M$, let $\{\lambda_1,\ldots, \lambda_K\}$ and $\{\widehat \lambda_1,\ldots, \widehat \lambda_K\}$ be their eigenvalues in the descending order, respectively. {By definition, $\lambda_L$ must be positive.} We introduce a constant $c \in (0, 1)$ {and set $K_c$, the nearest integer to $cK$, as an upper bound of $L$.
+This is reasonable because $L$ is fixed and usually small in practice. } We modify the objective function in \cite{zhu-etal-2006} to $G: \{1,\ldots, K_c\} \rightarrow \mathbb{R}$ with

-in which $K_c$ is nearest integer to $cK$ and $\tau$ is the number of $\widehat \lambda_i$'s that are greater than zero.
-We then estimate $L$ as the maximizer $\hat L$ of $G(\cdot)$.
-Compared with the original BIC type procedure in Zhu, Miao and Peng (2006), we introduce the censoring constant $c$ to restrict the range of candidate dimensions.
-Because the number of factors $K$ is diverging while the dimension of the central subspace $L$ is fixed, this restriction is reasonable for all large samples.
-The restriction is indeed crucial for the consistency of the order-determination procedure revealed in the following theorem without introducing additional constraints on the order of $K$ and $\|\widehat \bM - \bM\|$, which improves the original result in Zhu, Miao and Peng (2006).